geoserver/geoserver/doc/en/user/source/community/features-templating/directives.rst

 As it is possible to see from the previous example in the array and object cases the filter sintax expected a :code:`"$filter"` key followed by an attribute with the filter to evaluate.
 In the attribute case, instead, the filter is being specified inside the value as :code:`"$filter{...}"`, followed by  the cql expression, or by the static content, with a comma separating the two.

+GML
+"""

 :code:`filter` and :code:`source` are available as well in GML template.
-As an example, assume that we want to obtain the correspective GML output of the GeoJSON output above e.g.:
+Assuming that the desired output is the correspective GML output of the GeoJSON output above e.g.:

 .. code-block:: xml